zarmendariz/HTWFC_Project/code/README.md

 ## Current Structure of Experiments

-- Functions and Variables are defined in the following files:
+- Functions and Variables are defined in following files:
 ```
 experiments.c
 experiments.h